codemargonda-master/ccc-sys/README.md

 ### Account

-User can register and choose what course that showing up.
-User will receive an email schedule that contains when they should do the test.
-After that they will receive course payment billing and notify them if they ready to join the class.
+The user can register and choose what course that showing up.
+The user will receive an email schedule that contains when they should do the test.
+After that, they will receive course payment billing and notify them if they're ready to join the class.

 ### Course